Are you looking for a rapid comparison between Gutenberg vs Elementor?

 Do I Need Gutenberg If I Have Elementor?

 No, you don’t need Gutenberg if you have Elementor.
 Elementor is a comprehensive page builder.
-But if you still want to use Gutenberg for certain tasks, you can still use it alongside Elementor.
+If you still want to use Gutenberg for certain tasks, you can still use it alongside Elementor.

 Do I need to install the Gutenberg plugin?

 No, you don’t need to install an additional Gutenberg plugin.
 By default, Gutenberg is available on WordPress 5.0 or later version.
-It is now a built-in editor in WordPress.
+It is now a built-in editor at WordPress.

 Do Professionals Use Elementor?